asika32764/php-code-generator/README.md

 You will get this help message:

 ```
-PHP Code Generator - version: 1.0
+PHP Code Generator - version: 2
 ------------------------------------------------------------

-[generator.php Help]
+[generator Help]

 The default application command

 Usage:
-  generator.php <command> [option]
+  generator <command> [option]

 Options:

-  -h / --help
-      Display this help message.
+  -h | --help       Display this help message.

-  -q / --quiet
-      Do not output any message.
+  -q | --quiet      Do not output any message.

-  -v / --verbose
-      Increase the verbosity of messages.
+  -v | --verbose    Increase the verbosity of messages.

-  --no-ansi
-      Suppress ANSI colors on unsupported terminals.
+  --ansi            Set 'off' to suppress ANSI colors on unsupported terminals.

-  -p / --path
-      Dest path.
+  -p | --path       Dest path.

-  -t
-      Sub template name.
+  -t | --tmpl       Sub template name.

-Available commands:

-  help            List all arguments and show usage & manual.
+Commands:

   gen             Genarate operation.

-  tmpl-init       Init a new extension.
+  tmpl-init       Init a new template.

-  tmpl-convert    Convert a code folder back to a template.
+  tmpl-convert    Convert a directory and files back to a template.
 ```

 ### Generate code by Acme Template